UCLALibrary/library-website-nuxt/README.md

 In your code editor, you'll want to install a Prettier plugin ([VS Code](https://github.com/prettier/prettier-vscode) or [Atom](https://github.com/prettier/prettier-atom)), and set the "ESLint Integration" to `true` and "Format on Save" to `true`.
 The settings for "prettier-eslint” should have a toggle for "Run Prettier Last", you want that set to `false`.
 We need ESLint to run last, this ensures the Vue Recommended specs get priority, not Prettier's specs.

 The 4 `devDependencies` installed in the package are "eslint", "eslint-plugin-vue", "prettier" and "prettier-eslint".
 The "prettier" plugin is not required as most editor plugins will use a default version they ship with, although we have more control over the version of Prettier if we include it in the package file, so we include it to be safe.
 It also means it would run the same server side or client side if you do that as part of CI. "prettier-eslint" is used to integrate "prettier" and "eslint" together, and get them running one after the other.

-## Questions for Viget

-1. Why does Figma show the body font weight as `600` when it clearly isn't?
-2. Are the CSS color values P found correct?
-Lots of variations that are similar.
-3. Is the molecule missing from Research page
-4. For dividing lines, where is yellow and blue used?